lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 All software on these computers must be properly licensed to the Church.

-The stake president oversees the placement and use of computers in the stake, including those in family history centers.
+The stake president oversees the placement and use of computers in the stake, including those in FamilySearch centers.
 The stake technology specialist ensures that they are properly updated and maintained as outlined in 33.10.

 38.8.11